 Cashierless store systems like Amazon GO, for example, apply human pose estimation to understand whether a person took some item from a shelf.
 HPE is used in combination with other computer vision technologies, which allows Amazon to automate the process of checkout in their stores using a network of camera sensors, IoT devices, and

 Human pose estimation is responsible for the part of the process where the actual area of contact with the product is not visible to the camera.
 So here, the HPE model analyzes the position of customers’ hands and heads to understand if they took the product from the shelf, or left it in place.

 Human pose estimation is a machine learning technology, which means you’ll need data to train it.
-Since human pose estimation completes quite difficult tasks of detecting and recognizing multiple objects on the screen, and neural networks are used as an engine of it.
+Since human pose estimation completes quite difficult tasks of detecting and recognizing multiple objects on the screen, neural networks are used as an engine for it.
 Training a neural network requires enormous amounts of data, so the most optimal way is to use available datasets like the following ones: